-When you are in Santa Maria, you'll notice that it is more blue-collar than most other communities in America.
-45.39% of Santa Maria’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Santa Maria is a city of farmers, fishers, or foresters, sales and office workers, and service providers.
-There are especially a lot of people living in Santa Maria who work in farm management occupations (23.63%), office and administrative support (9.67%), and sales jobs (8.80%).
+Because occupations involving physical labor dominate the local economy, Santa Maria is generally considered to be a blue-collar town.
+46.77% of the Santa Maria workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Santa Maria is a city of farmers, fishers, or foresters, service providers, and sales and office workers.
+There are especially a lot of people living in Santa Maria who work in farm management occupations (24.35%), sales jobs (8.62%), and office and administrative support (8.48%).

-The per capita income in Santa Maria in 2010 was $17,987, which is lower middle income relative to California and the nation.
-This equates to an annual income of $71,948 for a family of four.
+The per capita income in Santa Maria in 2018 was $20,907, which is low income relative to California, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,628 for a family of four.
 However, Santa Maria contains both very wealthy and poor people as well.

 Santa Maria is an extremely ethnically-diverse city.
 The people who call Santa Maria home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Santa Maria, accounting for 72.55% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Santa Maria, accounting for 76.01% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Santa Maria residents report their race to be White, followed by Asian.
-Important ancestries of people in Santa Maria include Irish, English, Italian, and French .
+Important ancestries of people in Santa Maria include German, Irish, English, Italian, and French.

 The most common language spoken in Santa Maria is Spanish.
 Other important languages spoken here include English and Tagalog.